With almost 100 years of history behind us, we have a proud South African heritage.

-Following the auspicious meeting in Port Elizabeth, several other motoring clubs and organisations began to spring up around the country.
+Following the auspicious meeting in Gqeberha, several other motoring clubs and organisations began to spring up around the country.
 In 1911, following the visit of the Duke of Connaught to open the first Union parliament, the original Cape Town based Automobile Club of SA received a royal charter and became known as the Royal Automobile Club of South Africa.
 This club was taken over by the AA in 1965, after a fruitful existence of 64 years.

 From the FAC to the AA

 The nation-wide Federation of Automobile Clubs (FAC) was formed in 1923 to coordinate and provide greater impetus to the interests of motorists.
 However, the FAC did not fully succeed in its mandate of coordinating and facilitating the interests of motorists and dealing with councils, municipalities and government.
 In January 1930 the FAC was liquidated and reconstituted into the Automobile Association of SA.
 With the adoption of centralised control in 1934, the final improvement in the AA’s effectiveness was brought about.

 From 1938 to 1948, the AA lobbied for control and pricing of petrol and national motoring regulation.
 After a long battle with the South African railways, an oil pipeline to the Reef was finally established in 1963.
 Without the organization’s great efforts, this would never have been accomplished so soon.

 From 1955 to 1965, in just a decade, AA Membership grew from 100 000 to 250 000 Members.
 This figure once again rocketed to 675 000 in 1980.

 Mandatory adoption of the seatbelt

 In 1978, the AA began studying fuel consumption and alternative fuel and played a massive part in the mandatory adoption of the seatbelt.

 New millennium, new milestones